-The Sterilization and Social Justice Lab is an interdisciplinary research team studying the history of sterilization in the United States.
+The Sterilization and Social Justice Lab is an interdisciplinary research team studying the history of eugenic sterilization in the United States.
 Our multi-institutional team includes historians, epidemiologists, and digital humanists.
 We explore patterns and experiences of eugenics and sterilization in the 20th century using mixed methods from the social sciences, humanities, and public health.
-Initially focused on California, our project now includes Iowa, Michigan, and North Carolina.
+Initially focused on California, our project now includes Iowa, Michigan, North Carolina, and Utah.
 We connect this history to reproductive, disability, and racial justice, as we reflect on the relevance of the past to social justice today.

 SSJL Statement condemning the Dobbs decision and upholding the continued struggle for Reproductive Justice

 June 28, 2022

 As co-directors of the Sterilization and Social Justice Lab we condemn, in the strongest possible terms, the majority decision in Dobbs v.
 Jackson Women’s Health Organization.
 This ruling ushers in a new era of reproductive oppression in the United States and endangers the reproductive bodies, lives, and futures of all people.

 The research and analysis produced by our lab builds on the framework of reproductive justice—a framework that affirms reproductive and familial autonomy.
 Much of our work examines eugenic and compulsory sterilization as a violent state practice of reproductive oppression that has stripped people of their human right to have children.
 We view the overturning of Roe v.
 Wade and Planned Parenthood v.
 Casey, and the impending mass denial of abortion and reproductive health care as part and parcel of a “complex matrix of reproductive oppression” that also has encompassed sterilization abuse.1